Internet-Draft OAuth Mission Status August 2026

 mission_id:

 REQUIRED.
 A string.
-The canonical Mission Identifier, named per the core's external-surface convention ([I-D.draft-mcguinness-oauth-mission]).
+The canonical Mission Identifier, named per the issuance profile's external-surface convention ([I-D.draft-mcguinness-oauth-mission]).

 audience: